Endangered female leopard killed while mating at Pennsylvania zoo

 The two Amur leopards, 5-year-old Edgar and 7-year-old Lina, were placed together in an enclosure at the western Pennsylvania zoo on Monday, said Erie Zoo president and CEO Scott Mitchell.

 Edgar attacked Lina, biting her throat.
-The leopards were separated and veterinarians were brought in, but Lina died of injuries to her trachea.
+The leopards were separated and veterinarians were brought it, but Lina died of injuries to her trachea.

-Violence during mating is not unheard of, Mitchell said, but in his 30-year career he has never lost another zoo animal in a breeding attack.
+Violence during mating is not unheard of but, Mitchell said, but in his 30-year career he has never lost another zoo animal in a breeding attack.

 "Many of these animals live their lives relatively solo, and they come together only to breed or mate, so it can be a kind of aggressive process," Mitchell said.